-Jill is an active member of the Marine Technology Society (MTS).
+Jill is an active member of the Marine Technology Society (MTS) and a Certified Marine Technologist (CMarTech).
 She served on the MTS Board as the Vice President of Education and Research for 6 years.
-She currently serves as the Underwater Intervention (UI) Technical Program Committee Marine Education Track Chair and is a member of the MTS ROV and Education Committees.
+She currently serves as the Underwater Intervention (UI) Technical Program Committee Marine Education Track Chair and is a member of the MTS ROV and Committees.

 Debra A. Kill, Treasurer/CFO